 This opportunistic hunter will target anything it encounters that's small enough to eat, including small mammals, frogs, large insects, and even lizards and snakes.
 However, because it hunts on the ground, it doesn't get the chance to snack on birds very often.
 Most of the Goliath Birdeater's diet actually consists of something that birds themselves are also known to eat: earthworms, which come up out of the ground during the night, the same time that this massive spider is out prowling the jungle floor.

-Average Size: The Goliath Birdeater has a leg span of up to 12 inches and a heavy body that can reach almost 5 inches in length.
-While the Giant Huntsman spider is sometimes considered larger, the Goliath Birdeater is considerably heavier, weighing up to a little over 6 ounces - that's heavier than a baseball!
+Average Size: The Goliath Birdeater has a leg span of up to 12 inches and a heavy body that can reach almost five inches in length.
+While the Giant Huntsman spider is sometimes considered larger, the Goliath Birdeater is considerably heavier, weighing up to a little over six ounces, which is heavier than a baseball.

 Comparative Size: These puppy-sized spiders have bodies bigger than a human fist and a leg span that can exceed the dimensions of a dinner plate.